Rishi Sunak poised to defy DUP and announce Brexit deal

 Senior Tory MPs told The Independent that they also expected Mr Sunak to agree a deal without the backing of the unionists or the European Research Group (ERG), after conversations with the PM and No 10 officials in recent days.

-Former Brexit secretary David Davis told The Independent said his own “instinct” was to support a deal – saying he expected a rebellion of hardliners to be limited to a few dozen MPs.
-“I think the idea of 100 rebels is absolute nonsense.”
+Former Brexit secretary David Davis told The Independent that his own “instinct” was to support a deal, and that he expected a rebellion of hardliners to be limited to a few dozen MPs.
+“I think the idea of 100 rebels is absolute nonsense,” he said.

 Mr Davis added: “Sunak is working hard to win Brexit supporters over.
 I’ve had a call from him.
 If he needs Labour support [to get a deal through parliament], it might be mildly embarrassing, but nothing more.”